chrplr/PCBS/docs/scratch/Starting-from-Scratch.rst

 Second series of exercices
 ==========================

-1. ‘Multiply by adding’.
+1. ``Multiply by adding``.
 Write a program that reads in two integer numbers and displays their sum.

 . . .